 - UD-48.
-Cultivate public art that enhances neighborhood identity, builds community and engages the community in the artistic process. - UD-49.
+Cultivate public art that enhances neighborhood identity, builds community, and engages the community in the artistic process. - UD-49.
 Encourage private and public developers to integrate art into the design of the public areas of their projects. - UD-50.
-Cultivate art and arts programs that facilitate involvement, engagement, communication, understanding and respect among the city's diverse population. - UD-51.
+Cultivate art and arts programs that facilitate involvement, engagement, communication, understanding, and respect among the city's diverse population. - UD-51.
 Support and encourage development, display and performance opportunities for a wide range of artistic expression throughout the city. - UD-52.
 Provide for a wide array of arts and cultural facilities that serve the city and the Eastside. - UD-53.
 Support and encourage lifelong arts education for all skill levels. - UD-54.
 Expand the city's public art collection and involve the community in the selection of new major items. - UD-55.
 Support artists and arts groups working in the community through city programs. - UD-56.
-Provide for affordable space for artists and arts groups to practice, create, teach, perform and present their art. - UD-57.
-Encourage and enhance arts and cultural opportunities within Neighborhood Centers.
+Provide for affordable space for artists and arts groups to practice, create, teach, perform, and present their art. - UD-57.
+Encourage and enhance arts and cultural opportunities within Neighborhood Centers. - UD-58.
+Use art treatments, such as box wraps, where it can extend the usable life and deter vandalism of city owned equipment and facilities. - UD-59.
+Develop a process for designating festival streets that can be temporarily closed to vehicular traffic for pedestrian-oriented activities.